|

 They traveled widely.
 He wrote his novels to popular and critical acclaim and

 honors.
-They lived in his house in Cuba and in Key West, Florida.
-Finally, their
+They lived in his house in Before their marriage a woman friend of

 Mary’s, who had had an earlier affair with Hemingway, spoke to Mary.
 The